h5py/h5py/docs/high/dataset.rst

                >>> with dset.astype('int16'):
                ...     out = dset[:]

+    .. method:: iter_chunks

+       Iterate over chunks in a chunked dataset.
+The optional ``sel`` argument is a slice or tuple of slices that defines the region to be used.
+       If not set, the entire dataspace will be used for the iterator.

+       For each chunk within the given region, the iterator yields a tuple of slices that gives the intersection of the given chunk with the selection area.
+This can be used to :ref:`read or write data in that chunk <dataset_slicing>`.

+       A TypeError will be raised if the dataset is not chunked.

+       A ValueError will be raised if the selection region is invalid.

+       .. versionadded:: 3.0

     .. method:: resize(size, axis=None)

         Change the shape of a dataset.  `size` may be a tuple giving the new